Job Search Guide

 Prepare your professional documents

 Before you can begin applying for positions, you will need to prepare the necessary documents.
 Creating high-quality professional documents can take a significant amount of time, yet another reason it is advantageous to begin your job search early.
-The Career Services Center is available to help you craft your documents to represent yourself as a strong candidate.
+The Career Center is available to help you craft your documents to represent yourself as a strong candidate.

 Typical documents requested for a job application include a resume, cover letters unique to each position, and a reference list.
 More information about creating these documents can be found in the Resumes, Cover Letters, and References Guide.
 Some employers may also request writing samples or portfolios of past work.
 Compile examples that show your highest quality, professional work so that employers see what you offer as a candidate.